|

 "It is something I thought a few days ago," she said,

-truth is that some of your 'brief affairs' with ellith will have
+suitedthe truth is that some of your brief affairs with

 "Melmenya"